qntnet/documentation/en/source/quality/major.md

 -   The deadline to submit the algorithm is the end of each month - midnight ``$`(00:00 \text{UTC})`$`` of the first day in the next month.

+-   Exposure filter.
+The algorithm can be submitted <ins>only when</ins> it meets the following criterion the maximum investment in each instrument does not exceed 5 percent of the invested capital.
+The more details one can find [here](https://quantnet.ai/documentation/en/available_functions/evaluation.html).